ExcelliumSA/CloudNativeApplications-Study/README.md

 ## Context

-During this study, I take the opportunity to discover the following technology to apply concepts learned:
+During this study, I take the opportunity to discover the following technology to apply any concepts learned:

 * [Kubernetes](https://kubernetes.io/): I used [Minikube](https://minikube.sigs.k8s.io/docs/) for this.
 * [Istio](https://istio.io/)